Macintosh History: 1986

 After a whole year without a new model (unless you count repackaging the Lisa 2 as the Macintosh XL), Apple announced the Macintosh Plus, the first expandable Macintosh, on January 16, 1986.

-Not only that, but the Plus had an improved keyboard with features we take for granted, such as arrow keys and a numeric keypad.
+Not only that, but the Plus had an improved keyboard with features we take for granted today, such as arrow keys and a numeric keypad.
 (Function keys would have to wait until 1987 and the Apple Extended Keyboard.)

-One small change: the Plus used the same miniDIN-8 serial connector found on every Mac until the iMac.
+One small change: The Plus used the same miniDIN-8 serial connector found on every subsequent Mac until the iMac.
 That and the 25-pin SCSI port were standard Mac features for 13 years.

-Introduced simultaneously with the Plus, System 3 introduced the disk cache and the HFS filing system, which only in the past year has started to give way to the improved HFS+ system.
-The biggest advantage of HFS was the ability to use folders inside of folders, which became the norm as hard drives became an almost essential accessory.
+Introduced simultaneously with the Plus, System 3 introduced the disk cache and the HFS filing system, which slowly gave way to the improved HFS+ system after Mac OS 8.1 was introduced in 1997.
+The biggest advantage of HFS was the ability to nest folders inside of folders, which became important as hard drives became an almost essential accessory.

 Apple also moved to double-sided 800KB floppy disks with the Plus.

-In April, Apple discontinued the Macintosh 512K, replacing it with the 512Ke.
-This used the same 128KB ROMs as the Plus and the same 800KB floppy drive.
+In April 1986, Apple discontinued the Macintosh 512K, replacing it with the 512Ke.
+This used the same 128KB ROMs and the same 800KB floppy drive as the Plus.
 However, it used conventional memory chips and had no SCSI port, seriously limiting its market.

 While the Plus went on to become the longest-lived computer in the Macintosh line, staying on the active list until October 1990, the 512Ke was discontinued on August 1986, just four months after its introduction.
 Even at close out prices, the 512Ke was a hard Mac to unload.

-Apple also introduced an improved laser printer, the LaserWriter Plus, along with the last machine of the Apple II line, the Apple IIGS.
+Apple also introduced an improved laser printer, the LaserWriter Plus, along with the last new design of the Apple II line, the Apple IIGS.

 The Competition